Announcement This scheme is due to launch in April 2026.

 - An up to date CV that is no longer than 8 pages, uses at least a 10pt font and contains normal margins.
 Your CV should not contain website links.

-- A completed progression to Senior Lecturer application form.
+- A completed progression to Senior Lecturer application form (the application form will go live in April).
 Responses are limited to 300 words per question.

 - A research plan, if you are allocated research time.

 This information will need to be sent to the relevant contact within your Faculty.
-Your Faculty/Line Manager will be able to advise as to any internal process.
+Your line manager will be able to advise as to the internal process and deadline you will be required to work to.

 - Leave enough time for this step of the process.